cyuria/build.nvim/README.md

 - Automatically detects project root based on the presence of a file
   - Git, mercurial, svn and a few other version control systems
   - A `package.json` file
+  - Failing all else, *build.nvim* searches recursively downwards for known build system files
 - Highly Customisable

 ## Installation

-Install as you would any other plugin with your favourite package manager.
+Install as you would any other plugin with your least favourite package manager (optional).

 ### vim-plug